building-envelope-data/metabase/docs/tutorials/interaction_metabase_database.md

    - a) https://www.local.solarbuildingenvelopes.com:7001/graphql
    - b) https://staging.solarbuildingenvelopes.com/graphql
    - c) https://www.solarbuildingenvelopes.com/graphql
-1. Copy the attached mutation into the field `Request`.
+1. `createOpticalData`: Copy the attached mutation into the field `Request`.
    Replace the UUIDs by your saved `componentId`, `methodId`, `creatorId` and `dataFormatId`.
 Click on `Run`.
 You have successfully created the dataset if the response contains `"errors": null`.
 If not, please follow the error messages.
    ```
    mutation {
       createOpticalData(